+18 (D) Collect rates for water supplied to consumers and for the19 use of sewers;

+(E) Install water meters whenever deemed expedient; provided that owners of premises having vested water rights under existing laws appurtenant to the premises shall not be charged for the installation or use of the water meters on the premises; and

-- 1 (F) Take over from the State existing waterworks systems, - 2 including water rights, pipelines, and other appurtenances - 3 belonging thereto, and sewer systems, and to enlarge, develop, and - 4 improve the same; and - 5 (G) For purposes of subparagraphs (B) and (C): - 6 (i) "Infiltration" means groundwater, rainwater, and - 7 saltwater that enters the county sewer system through cracked, - 8 broken, or defective sewer laterals; and - 9 (ii) "Inflow" means non-sewage entering the county sewer - 10 system via inappropriate or illegal connections; - 11 (24) (A) Each county may impose civil fines, in addition to - 12 criminal penalties, for any violation of county ordinances or rules - 13 after reasonable notice and requests to correct or cease the - 14 violation have been made upon the violator.
-Any administratively - 15 imposed civil fine shall not be collected until after an - 16 opportunity for a hearing under chapter 91.
-Any appeal shall be - 17 filed within thirty days from the date of the final written - 18 decision.
-These proceedings shall not be a prerequisite for any - 19 civil fine or injunctive relief ordered by the circuit court; - 20 (B) Each county by ordinance may provide for the addition of - 21 any unpaid civil fines, ordered by any court of competent - 22 jurisdiction, to any taxes, fees, or charges, with the exception - 23 of fees or charges for water for residential use and sewer charges,
+(F) Take over from the State existing waterworks systems, including water rights, pipelines, and other appurtenances belonging thereto, and sewer systems, and to enlarge, develop, and improve the same; and

+5 (G) For purposes of subparagraphs (B) and (C):

+6 (i) "Infiltration" means groundwater, rainwater, and 7 saltwater that enters the county sewer system through cracked, 8 broken, or defective sewer laterals; and

+9 (ii) "Inflow" means non-sewage entering the county sewer10 system via inappropriate or illegal connections;

+(24) (A) Each county may impose civil fines, in addition to 11 criminal penalties, for any violation of county ordinances or rules 12 after reasonable notice and requests to correct or cease the 13 violation have been made upon the violator.
+Any administratively 14 imposed civil fine shall not be collected until after 15 an opportunity for a hearing under chapter 91.
+Any appeal shall be 16 17 filed within thirty days from the date of the final written decision.
+These proceedings shall not be a prerequisite for any 18 civil fine or injunctive relief ordered by the circuit court; 19

+(B) Each county by ordinance may provide for the addition of any unpaid civil fines, ordered by any court of competent jurisdiction, to any taxes, fees, or charges, with the exception of fees or charges for water for residential use and sewer charges,

 1 collected by the county.
 Each county by ordinance may also provide for the addition of any unpaid administratively imposed civil 2 fines, which remain due after all judicial review rights under 3 section 91-14 are exhausted, to any taxes, fees, or charges, with 4 5 the exception of water for residential use and sewer charges, collected by the county.
-The ordinance shall specify the 6 7 administrative procedures for the addition of the unpaid civil fines to the eligible taxes, fees, or charges and may require 8 hearings or other proceedings.
+The ordinance shall specify the 6 7 administrative procedures for the addition of the unpaid civil fines to the eligible taxes, fees, or charges and may require 8 9 hearings or other proceedings.
 After addition of the unpaid civil fines to the taxes, fees, or charges, the unpaid civil fines shall 10 not become a part of any taxes, fees, or charges.
 The county by 11 ordinance may condition the issuance or renewal of a license, 12 approval, or permit for which a fee or charge is assessed, except 13 for water for residential use and sewer charges, on payment of the 14 unpaid civil fines.
 Upon recordation of a notice of unpaid civil 15 fines in the bureau of conveyances, the amount of the civil fines, 16 17 including any increase in the amount of the fine which the county may assess, shall constitute a lien upon all real property or 18 rights to real property belonging to any person liable for the 19 unpaid civil fines.
 The lien in favor of the county shall be 20 21 subordinate to any lien in favor of any person recorded or registered prior to the recordation of the notice of unpaid civil 22 fines and senior to any lien recorded or registered after the 23